 If you wish to order ONLY the Truman’s Scientific Guide to Pest Management Operations (7th edition) Textbook, click here.
 The Truman’s Scientific Guide to Pest Management Operations, 7th Edition, which is highly recommended and can be purchased through our online catalog also.

 Correspondence & Online

 You may enroll at any time.
 There are no prerequisites.
 Students have 12 months to complete the advanced course.
-Participants in this class should expect to study three to five hours per lesson.
+Participants in this class should expect to study three to five hours per lesson, or around 100 hours for this course.
 If you cannot complete the course in 12 months, you may purchase a one-time, six-month extension for $50.

 To determine if these courses have been approved for certification, recertification, or continuing education credits in your state, contact your state's pesticide regulatory office or click on our interactive Pest State Certification map

 We are here to help you succeed.
 If you have any questions, please e-mail firstname.lastname@example.org or call 855-311-0002.

 Purdue is committed to making its programs accessible to individuals with disabilities.
 If you require an accommodation or special assistance for this program due to a disability, please contact us at 855-311-0002.